KickSat 1 [Ben Bishop]

 The Sprite is a tiny spacecraft that includes power, sensor, and communication systems on a printed circuit board measuring 3.5 by 3.5 cm with a thickness of 2.5 mm and a mass of about 5 grams.
 It is intended as a general-purpose sensor platform for micro-electro-mechanical (MEMS) or other chip-scale sensors with the ability to downlink data to ground stations from LEO.

-KickSat is a 3U CubeSat being built to carry and deploy 128 Sprites.
+KickSat is a 3U CubeSat being built to carry and deploy up to 128 Sprites.
 A 1U avionics bus will provide power, communications, and command and data handling functions.
 A 2U deployer has been developed to house the Sprites.
-Approximately 128 will be stacked atop a spring-loaded pusher and secured by a nichrome burn wire system.
+128 Sprites can be stacked atop a spring-loaded pusher and secured by a nichrome burn wire system.
+Fort the flight, only 104 Sprites will be on board.

 After being released from the P-POD, KickSat will perform a de-tumble maneuver and establish communication with Cornell’s ground station.
 After check-out, the spacecraft will be put in a sun-pointing attitude and spun up to maintain that attitude.